-Erie Insurance was named the top renters insurance company by J.D.
+Erie Insurance was rated the second best in top renters insurance companies by J.D.
 Power and Associates in 2020 for overall customer satisfaction.
 The company’s A+ rating by the Better Business Bureau also exemplifies its exemplary customer experience.
 Erie covers your living expenses if your home is damaged and you can't stay there, offers liability protection for you and your guests, and covers your personal property wherever you go.

 While Erie Insurance is available in only 12 states, it has local advisors who can help you understand your options and your policy, putting its customer service above the rest.
 Erie's representatives are responsive and professional.

 In terms of discounts, Erie lets you bundle auto and renters insurance so you can save.
 However, there aren't many other discounts to choose from, which means that any savings you get from Erie depend on your area, your chosen policy, and how you customize it.
 So, if Erie offers coverage in your area, it may be worth considering, especially if you need multiple policies that might qualify you for discounts.

 Much like homeowners insurance protects your house in the event of fire, theft, or damage, renters insurance covers the items inside your rented home or apartment.
 Renters insurance coverage falls into three distinct categories:

 - Personal property: Covers the cost to fix or replace your possessions